seungwoo-stat/L1centrality/README.md

 Visit [this repo](https://github.com/seungwoo-stat/L1centrality-paper)
-for code to reproduce the figures and analysis from the paper Kang and Oh (2023) and [this repo](https://github.com/seungwoo-stat/L1prestige-paper) for code to reproduce the figures and analysis from the paper Kang and Oh (2024).
+for code to reproduce the figures and analysis from the paper Kang and Oh (2024a) and [this repo](https://github.com/seungwoo-stat/L1prestige-paper) for code to reproduce the figures and analysis from the paper Kang and Oh (2024b).

 ## References

 Seungwoo Kang and Hee-Seok Oh.
-On a Notion of Graph Centrality Based on *L*<sub>1</sub> Data Depth.
-Manuscript.
-2023.
+[On a Notion of Graph Centrality Based on *L*<sub>1</sub> Data Depth](http://arxiv.org/abs/2404.13233). *arXiv preprint arXiv:2404.13233*.
+2024a.

 Seungwoo Kang and Hee-Seok Oh.
 The *L*<sub>1</sub> Prestige Measure and Multiscale Network Analysis.
 Manuscript.
-2024.
+2024b.